mongodb/docs-realm/source/includes/api-details/kotlin/install/install-platform-specific-considerations-description.rst

 App Store.

 Some of the SDK language and framework libraries provide a privacy manifest to streamline this process.
-Starting in version 2.2.0, the Dart and Flutter libraries provide a privacy manifest.
+The Kotlin library does not provide a privacy manifest.
+If your application is a cross-platform app that you intend to submit to the Apple App Store, you may be required to provide your own version of this privacy manifest.

 For details, refer to :ref:`sdks-apple-privacy-manifest`.